Ekisande is a non-profit organization that supports the local community in Bwera, Uganda near the Congolese border.

 Team

-Jan Calliauw Jan is into de-risking development projects, cooking hot sauce and gathering funding.
+Jan is into de-risking development projects, cooking hot sauce and gathering funding.
 He is a Robin Hood from Aldi.

-Greet Dufraing Greet coordinates the Running for Uganda actions.
+Greet coordinates the Running for Uganda actions.
 She takes care of all official documents, legal matters and governmental support.

-Ijou El Kaimoche Ijou is specialist public relations.
+Ijou is specialist public relations.
 Our eyes on the world.

-Dirk Van Merode As Dirk, one of Ekisande’s founding members, manages a EU-funded project in Uganda, Tanzania and Ethiopia the next 3 years, he will be on site every now and then at no cost for the Ekisande organization.
+As Dirk, one of Ekisande’s founding members, manages a EU-funded project in Uganda, Tanzania and Ethiopia the next 3 years, he will be on site every now and then at no cost for the Ekisande organization.

-Father Tom Father Tom is the right person to manage this project on site.
-As a bishop he is respected by parents, local government and other organizations.
-We at Ekisande like him because he is an open thinker who believes in gender equality and a pragmatic approach to safe sex and aids.
 In the years we have been doing our combined efforts, Father Tom proved to be a hard-working, honest and intelligent leader.
 He has clear goals on how to improve all the different initiatives, and has the right people at the right place to get the work done.